adamancer/stitch2d/README.md

 *  **-threshold**: The threshold for the Lowe test.
 Must be a decimal between 0 and 1; the default value is 0.7.
 Lower values give fewer but better matches.
+*  **--snake**: Specifies whether tiles are arranged in a snake pattern.
+If not provided, the user will be prompted for this information.
 *  **--equalize_histogram**: Specifies whether to try to equalize histogram in the source image.
 This can increase contrast and produce better matches, but increases computation time.

+These keywords can also be passed directly stitch2d.mosey().

-More information about these values can be found in the [OpenCV-Python tutorials](https://opencv-python-tutroals.readthedocs.org/en/latest/py_tutorials/py_feature2d/py_table_of_contents_feature2d/py_table_of_contents_feature2d.html).
+More information about these parameters can be found in the [OpenCV-Python tutorials](https://opencv-python-tutroals.readthedocs.org/en/latest/py_tutorials/py_feature2d/py_table_of_contents_feature2d/py_table_of_contents_feature2d.html).

 **select**